 9 out of 10 fungal infections are due to a fungus belonging to the Aspergillus species and the rest are caused by a fungus of the Candida species.

-How is a fungal infection of the ear diagnosed?
+How is a fungal ear infection diagnosed?

 It you've just come back from SCUBA diving in Hawaii, your doctor may well suspect a fungal cause for your ear infection.
 Otherwise, because a fungal infection looks just like an infection from germs (bacteria), it's unlikely to be the first thing your doctor thinks of.
 Most likely, a fungal infection will only be suspected if your infection does not improve with antibiotic drops prescribed for a bacterial infection.